vivekpandey1222/Documentation/nagios.md

 ```
 **sudo:** This part of the command is like saying "I want to do something important."
 It
 stands for "superuser do".

+**sh -c**:This command creates a new shell.
+The -c option specifies that the command written after it should be executed.

 **echo**: This command used to print the text.